MartinHoldrege/rSFSTEP2/README.md

 If using GitHub Desktop you may want to remove existing clones, update the local clones via command line, re-start GitHub Desktop and add a new clone of the updated repository.

+The following R packages are required and need to be installed prior to using rSFSTEP2: DBI, RSQLite, rSOILWAT2, doParallel

 The ReadMe.txt contains instructions to run rSFSTEP2